stevommmm/vlad/README.md

 PoC at implementing TLS Certificate `CN=` and `OU=` access to resources via an authz plugin

+/!\ Super early days, we live in master.

 Request/Response *vladidators* all come from `validators/` and are responsible for:

 - explicitly allowing a request with a `True` value